Biographies

 2006-2002 Produced five original dances on Radford University Main Stage Dance Performance, and for the American College Dance Festival 2004.

-2001 –1992 Produced fourteen original dances in: Singapore, Honolulu Contemporary Art Museum, Kennedy Theater, University of Hawaii, Honolulu Theater for Youth, Very Special Arts Hawaii and for Ausdance in Australia.
+2001 –1992 Produced fourteen original dances in: Singapore, University of Hawaii, Honolulu Theater for Youth, Very Special Arts Hawaii and for Ausdance in Australia.

 1992 –1986 Produced twelve original dances for: Clarion University of Pennsylvania, University of North Carolina at Greensboro Main Stage Performances and UNCG Dance Touring Company.